What is hemophilia in children. How is hemophilia inherited and modern methods of treating the disease?

 Symptoms of the disease in men

-• posthemorrhagic anemia caused by nasal, gastrointestinal bleeding, bleeding from the gums, as well as urinary canals;
+• posthemorrhagic anemia caused by nasal, gastrointestinal bleeding, bleeding from the gums, as well as the urinary canals;

 • gangrene and possible paralysis resulting from giant hematomas;